Now that you know how much cash you need to buy a house, it’s time to start saving. Use this method to start saving for your future down payment.

 In the on-demand “work economy,” it’s easier than ever to make money on your own time with a lucrative side business.
 Here are some plans you can use to get started.
 Get some freelance work.

-If you’re on an aim to buy a house, diverting your extra income toward your debt may seem counterintuitive.
+If you’re aiming to buy a house, diverting your extra income toward your debt may seem counterintuitive.

 The more debt you have, the less rewarding you will be as a candidate; this may mean you’ll pay more interest and have a higher down payment requirement.